top of page

 Waste and recycling

 Both the ER and Golgi apparatus are membrane-bound passageways.
-Other membrane-bound structures exist in the cell, too.
-These include vesicles that store nutrients, ions, and other small molecules.
+Other membrane-bound structures include vesicles that store nutrients, ions, and other small molecules.

-Lysosomes are a specific kind of vesicle that maintains a highly acidic environment conducive to the action of enzymes that break large molecules down into smaller components.
-These are released into the cytosol where they serve as nutrients.
+Lysosomes are a specific kind of vesicle that maintains a highly acidic environment where enzymes break large molecules into smaller components.
+These are then released into the cytosol where they are reused.

 Comments